 The Glorious Model O Wireless has excellent build quality.
 The entire body feels really solid and doesn't flex at all when squeezed.
 There aren't any loose or wobbly parts.
 The circuit board seems to be covered fairly well and it shouldn't allow too much dust in.
 Unlike the Glorious Model O, we didn't experience any issues with the scroll wheel where the rubber would move and the scroll wheel didn't.
 Overall, it feels like an upgrade over the wired variant.

 The Glorious Model O Wireless is very comfortable.
 It has an ambidextrous design, but since the side buttons are only on the left side, it's better suited for right-handed use.
 Those with small hands may not find it comfortable and it's designed more for larger hands.
 Sadly, there aren't any grips.
+If you're interested in a similarly lightweight, wireless gaming mouse but with an ergonomic right-handed shape, check out the ROCCAT Kone Pro Air.

 Most people should be able to reach all the buttons properly using the palm grip; however, those with small hands may have a hard time reaching the front side button.